Danamir/dyn-gandi/README.md

 #### Prequisites

-- Go to your Gandi account security page: https://account.gandi.net/en/users/USER/security (where USER is your username)
+- Generate a Gandi Personal Access Token (PAT) via either https://account.gandi.net/en/users/USER/security (where USER is your username), or Gandi Dashboard > Organizations > Manage > Create a token :
-- Generate your API key, to be copied into your configuration file
+  - Choose a mandatory duration (Gandi allows one year max)
+  - Give access at least to the resource `DNS configuration`
 - Python 3.x

+##### Note

+I recommend creating a repeating alarm in a calendar to be sure to renew the PAT before it is revoked.

 #### Installation